Mingyue1996/OOP-Project2/OOP_Project2/README.md

 A player can enter as many invalid moves as they want within the time limit.

 Players can quit the game at any time by entering Quit (case insensitive.
 Players can restart a new game after they finish the current game.

+I have several image files in this program.
+Don't move their locations.
+They are for UI extra credits.